sjentsch/lsjDocs/Ch13/Ch13_ANOVA_07.rst

 that the variances of the differences between the conditions are equal (meaning that the spread of difference scores between the study conditions is approximately the same).
 In :numref:`fig-RManova2`, Mauchly’s test significance level is *p* = 0.720.
-If Mauchly’s test is non-significant (i.e. *p* > 0.05, as is the case in this analysis) then it is reasonable to conclude that the variances of the differences are not significantly different (i.e. they are roughly equal and sphericity can be assumed.).
+If Mauchly’s test is non-significant (i.e., *p* > 0.05, as is the case in this analysis) then it is reasonable to conclude that the variances of the differences are not significantly different (i.e., they are roughly equal and sphericity can be assumed.).

 .. ----------------------------------------------------------------------------